 No way is writing the only way to reach the truth.
-For you that creative flow may be gardening or decluttering, or organising, or painting, or curating, or numbers or trying to solve the universe’s mysteries, or helping people define and live according to their values or speaking or observing or being present.
+For you, that creative flow might be gardening or decluttering, or organising, or painting, or curating, or numbers or trying to solve the universe’s mysteries, or helping people define and live according to their values or speaking or observing or being present.
 Whatever it is, it is there.

 Internet went down…

 Just as I completed five articles in five days last week, my internet went down on Friday.
 Yep, major obstacle.
 I’m writing this on Word and will have to upload it to both Medium and to my blog as my 22 month old plays.
-Hopefully, I can manage to get this writing online before she runs into the shops and a like a little hurricane takes down all the shelves.
+Hopefully, I can manage to get this writing online before she runs out of her seat.

 When you start doing the work and get into a regular flow, the universe will throw obstacles in your way.
 Count on it.
 This is how you build character and along with character, desire is strengthened.
 I write therefore I am a writer.
 If I don’t do it every day, then I fall out of practice.
 I can’t afford that.